General Information and FAQs for winter 2020/2021 courses from the Mt Washington Backcountry Ski Festival

 Do you rent or sell avalanche safety equipment at the festival?

-Avalanche safety equipment (beacon/transceiver, shovel, probe) is available for sale at Ragged Mountain Equipment or you can rent in advance from a rental provider.
+No, but avalanche safety equipment (beacon/transceiver, shovel, probe) is available for sale at Ragged Mountain Equipment or you can rent in advance from a rental provider.

 Is food provided?